grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 He reached out a long skinny arm and adjusted the throttle controls until the speed needle hovered a few hashes above its zero pin, indicating 3 knots.

+[//]: # (Add: Bastian giving a detailed description of what happens to a sinking submarine, "you ever read what happens to a sub that goes down?" reveling in Gregory's discomfort.)

 "Now," Percy said to herself, "the most important question is: how fast are we sinking?"